Zechariah 11

-Zechariah 11 is the eleventh of the total 14 chapters in the Book of Zechariah in the Hebrew Bible or the Old Testament of the Christian Bible.
-This book contains the prophecies attributed to the prophet Zechariah, and is a part of the Book of the Twelve Minor Prophets.
-This chapter is a part of a section (so-called "Second Zechariah") consisting of Zechariah 9–14.
+Zechariah 11 is the eleventh of the 14 chapters in the Book of Zechariah in the Hebrew Bible or the Old Testament of the Christian Bible.
+This book contains the prophecies attributed to the prophet Zechariah.
+In the Hebrew Bible it is part of the Book of the Twelve Minor Prophets.
+This chapter is a part of a section consisting of Zechariah 9–14, attributed to the so-called "Second Zechariah", an anonymous successor to the Zechariah of chapters 1-8.

 Text

 The original text was written in the Hebrew language.
 This chapter is divided into 17 verses.